 DartFrog is both an evaluator of existing indie books and a publisher of new indie titles.
 We were the first source that independent bookstores trusted to evaluate and select indie books for direct placement into stores.
-Books chosen by DartFrog now enjoy direct promotion to 40,000+ book clubs through our exclusive partnership with BookClubz.com and access to our network of book influencers.
+Books chosen by DartFrog now enjoy direct promotion to 40,000+ book clubs through our exclusive partnership with BookClubs.com and access to our own network of book influencers.
 Our wide range of publishing, editing, design and marketing services are geared to help independent authors succeed in a highly competitive marketplace, while our white label services are focused on helping indie publishers expand their production.
-DartFrog is one of four brands that comprise McClellan Media.
+DartFrog is part of McClellan Media.

 Here are a few keys to determining whether your book will rise to the level of excellence we expect in a book.